1.1 In these Terms and Conditions, unless the context otherwise requires, the words below will have the following meanings:

 ii) No payment shall be deemed to have been received until the Company has received cleared funds.

-iii) All payments payable to the Company as a result of supplies of the Titles shall become due immediately on termination pursuant to condition 4 despite any other provision or purported agreement.
+iii) All payments payable to the Company as a result of supplies of the Titles shall become due immediately on termination pursuant to clause 4 despite any other provision or purported agreement.

-iv) Notwithstanding condition 3.13f)ii), the Company may in the alternative, and at its discretion, claim interest under the Late Payment of Commercial Debts (Interest) Act 1998.
+iv) Notwithstanding clause 3.13f)ii), the Company may in the alternative, and at its discretion, claim interest under the Late Payment of Commercial Debts (Interest) Act 1998.

 3.14 New Accounts